29-Year-Old Pitcher – Pittsburgh Pirates

 Antonio Bastardo Contract Information:

-Agreed to a one-year, $2 million contract with the Phillies in January of 2014, avoiding arbitration.
+Agreed to a one-year, $3.1 million deal with the Pirates in January of 2015, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Antonio Bastardo – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Antonio Bastardo|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Antonio Bastardo|

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Antonio Bastardo|

 |Preseason||Subscribe now to see our 2015 projections for Antonio Bastardo||3-Year Averages||60||0||0||52.9||38||21||4||69||27||3||4||1||3||17||3.57||1.23|

 |Career (View All)||280||5||0||261.7||195||109||24||328||126||20||18||11||–||–||3.75||1.23|